fbpx skip to Main Content

 12. Turpins Falls, Langley

 Turpin Falls is one of several waterfalls and billabongs/deep pools located along the Campaspe River.
-You can enjoy scenic views of the falls from a lookout located a short walk from the carpark, though note that sometimes the track is closed (particularly in Autumn) due to risk issues.
+You can enjoy scenic views of the falls from a lookout located a short walk from the carpark.
+Note that sometimes the track is closed (particularly in Autumn) due to risk issues, so check Parks Vic online before visiting.

 There are no amenities or facilities.